mikecurtisjs/devtest_frontend/README.md

 2. Dev needs to build out the page from the data
 3. Page should allow the data to be filtered by number correctly
 4. Page should allow incomplete/complete to be clicked and changed
+5. The UX colors and style don not need to match exactly except for: 4 column rows and usage of top filter bar

+# Bonus Points
+1. Persisting the state of the app filter and complete/incomplete items in the client even on refresh
+2. Turning the UX pretty
+3. Making the UX responsive

 ## Example presentation
 ![alt text](https://raw.githubusercontent.com/brianlellis/bx-fe-test/master/example.gif "Example")